intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/run-on-dataproc.md

 ## **Run BigDL Scala Examples**

-You can run BigDL examples using the `run.example.sh` script with following parameters:
+Now you can run BigDL examples on Google Dataproc.
+For instance, you may use the `run.example.sh` script which is located under ./bin directory with following parameters:

 * Mandatory parameters: